rnickles/audience1st_wiki/Home.md

 attr_encrypted_key: "exactly 32 random characters"
 STRIPE_KEY: "Publishable key from a Stripe account in test mode"
 STRIPE_SECRET: "Secret key from a Stripe account in test mode"
+SENDGRID_KEY: "(optional) API key for Sendgrid email service"
 ```

+Note 1: If the `SENDGRID_KEY` is omitted, you won't be email to send transactional
+emails from the app, which may be fine.

-(In a production setting, you'd have several tenant names separated by
+Note 2: In a production setting, you'd have several tenant names separated by
-commas.)
+commas.

-**Please don't version this file or include it in pull requests, nor
+**Please don't version the `config/application.yml` file or include it in pull requests, nor
 modify the existing `config/application.yml.asc`.
 The `.gitignore` is
-set to ignore `config/application.yml` when versioning.**
+deliberately set to ignore `config/application.yml` when versioning.**

 2. Create a `config/database.yml` file (and don't version it; it is
 also git-ignored) containing `development:` and